 By purchasing a pup from a breeder who has the best interests of their dogs at heart, then you reward their stewardship of the breed and promote good welfare.

 When you do eventually bring your Husky pup home then you start the lifelong task of caring for an animal that is dependent on you for good food, mental stimulation, and healthcare.

-Thus a puppy needs a diet that’s high in good quality protein and contains the correct balance of vitamins and minerals for health teeth and bones.
+Thus a puppy needs a diet that’s high in good quality protein and contains the correct balance of vitamins and minerals for healthy teeth and bones.

 This is about more than adding a scoop of calcium supplement to an adult diet, but it’s easy to get the mix wrong…and pay the consequences later in the dog’s life.

-So make sure your puppy grows into a healthy adult be sure to feed the best puppy food for husky and here’s how!
+So to make sure your puppy grows into a healthy adult you should feed them the best food for husky puppies.
+Here’s how!